yast/yast-core/agent-system/doc/systemagent.md

 ```

 ### `.dir`
-Read only command to read a directory.
+Read-only command to read a directory.
 Returns a list of strings, one string for
 each file contained in the directory path is pointing to.
 The entries '.' and '..' are NOT returned.
 Returns nil and
 doesn't log an error, if path does not point to a readable directory.